 Solutions are also now coming into play that can allow multiple systems to work simultaneously together, in order to avoid the disadvantages of employees manually entering information, which takes a long time and allows room for human error.
 Not only do systems like this increase efficiency, they also allow for an increase in data visibility and data accuracy.

 As stated previously, data and the way it is managed is becoming increasingly important for businesses to innovate and succeed in competitive environments.
-Many leading professionals have commented that they believe 2017 has been the year of data analytics.
+Many leading professionals have commented that they believe this is the year of data analytics.
 Artificial intelligence is set to to take the leading role away from data engineers in the management and control of data, automating processes and as previously mentioned reducing human inaccuracies and speeding up processes.

 Gartner recently produced a report looking at the future of data analytics showing how organisations are already innovating their systems to keep up with competitors by encompassing the entire business in their approach to data analytics.
 The report also suggested that the majority of businesses have not got the systems currently in place to support ‘end-to-end architecture built for agility, scale and experimentation’.